Operation Miracle (Rhodesia): Operation

+Due to bad weather, the start of operations had to be delayed by several days.

 First day

 Before attacking the base, the RSF ground forces had to cross a river.
-The artillery was bogged down and the guerilla was alerted of the size of the column.
+The artillery was bogged down, and the guerillas were alerted to the size of the column.
 The column was further delayed by ZANLA fire.
-The first wave of the Selous Scouts began clearing the trenches but the rest of the column only arrive late in the afternoon.
-Meanwhile, the airdropped Rhodesian Light Infantry joined the battle and Mpunzarima, a key ZANLA military leader, was killed.
-At dawn, Nhongo distributed marijuana to some of his troops, to reduce their stress.
+The first wave of the Selous Scouts began clearing the trenches, but the rest of the column only arrived late in the afternoon.
+Meanwhile, the air-dropped Rhodesian Light Infantry joined the battle, and Mpunzarima, a key ZANLA military leader, was killed.
+At dawn, Nhongo distributed marijuana to some of his troops to reduce their stress.
 The Rhodesian troops were harassed during the night by RPG-7s, recoilless-rifles and mortars.

 Second day

-RSF renewed its assault.
+The RSF force renewed its assault.
 Nhongo personally went to the front to boost the morale of his troops, using a big stick to hit those reluctant to fight.
-Guided by a Reims Cessna "Lynx" aircraft, Hawker Hunter attack jets neutralized ZANLA fortifications in Hill 774.
-The position was taken at 3 pm by a troop of the Selous Scouts.
+Guided by a Reims Cessna "Lynx" aircraft, Hawker Hunter attack jets neutralised ZANLA fortifications in Hill 774.
+The position was taken at 3 p.m. by a troop of the Selous Scouts.
 English Electric Canberra bombers also bombed the anti-aircraft positions.

 Third day

 During the night, RSF artillery fired at ZANLA positions to prevent the partisans from sleeping.
-At 10 am, two troops of Selous Scouts and a RLI section (around 100 men) led an assault on Monte Cassino.
+At 10 a.m., two troops of Selous Scouts and a RLI section (around 100 men) led an assault on Monte Cassino.
 The summit was taken after the partisans had retreated, as was Hill 761.
 At the end of that day, Nhongo ordered his fighters to retreat, with mortar teams providing cover fire.
-During the late night, FRELIMO sent three or more T-34 or T-54 tanks and a squad of infantry to support the rebels but RSF 25-pounders quickly reacted, guided by Rhodesian SAS, and the tanks retreated after the lead tank was put out of action.
+During the late night, FRELIMO sent three or more T-34 or T-54 tanks and a squad of infantry to support the rebels, but RSF 25-pounders quickly reacted, guided by Rhodesian SAS, and the tanks retreated after the lead tank was put out of action.

 Consequences

-The Rhodesian force withdrew on the next morning, taking captured equipment with them.
-To avoid retaliation attacks from Mozambique, the Rhodesian Air Force bombed FRELIMO facilities but one Canberra and one Hunter were shut down.
-ZANLA suffered hundreds of casualties.
-The battle had no consequences on the Lancaster House discussions.
+The Rhodesian force withdrew on the morning of 6 October, taking captured equipment with them.
+To avoid retaliation attacks from Mozambique, the Rhodesian Air Force bombed FRELIMO facilities, but one Canberra and one Hunter were shot down.
+ZANLA suffered hundreds of casualties but was largely intact.
+The battle had no consequences for the Lancaster House discussions.